 Colleges and universities that participate in Title IV federal student aid programs are required to report and disclose specific consumer information as directed by the Higher Education Act of 1965, as amended, the Higher Education Opportunity Act (2008), the Student Right to Know Act, and other consumer protective legislation.

-In the interest of full compliance with these requirements Compass College of Cinematic Arts provides the following information to ensure that current and prospective students, current and prospective employees and the general public have access to important campus information.
+In the interest of full compliance with these requirements, Compass College of Film and Media provides the following information to ensure that current and prospective students, current and prospective employees, and the general public have access to important campus information.

 Anyone who has questions or concerns about the information provided here or who would like an electronic or paper copy of posted materials can contact Compass College at (616) 988-1000.